hakan-demirli/FQ-Control-Center/README.md

 - **Why did not you use Tensorflow or Pytorch for DNN inference.
 Why OpenCV?**
     I haven't tried pytorch.
 Tensorflow was slower than OpenCV.

+- **I have another question/problem?**
+    First check doc folder.
+If you still have a problem open an issue.

 # FPGA
 ## System Overview